opendistro/for-elasticsearch-docs/docs/troubleshoot/security-admin.md

 ### Check the security index name

-By default, the Security plugin uses `opendistro_security` as the name of the configuration index.
+By default, the security plugin uses `opendistro_security` as the name of the configuration index.
 If you configured a different index name in `elasticsearch.yml`, specify it using the `-i` option.

 ## "ERR: DN is not an admin user"